Lexyei-Git/security-for-businesses/3-practical-controls/incident-response-basics.md

 ## 7. Documentation and evidence

-Even a small organization should **document** incidents and responses:
+Even a small organization should **document** incidents and responses using `templates/incident-log.csv`:

 - For each incident:
   - Short description (what happened, when, who was involved).